 4. Whether I have 5 followers or 5 million, people follow me for a reason

-The people that show support everyday, that saw value in our accounts way before our big successes and enjoy the following the journey with us not the destination.
+The people that show support every day, that saw value in our accounts way before our big successes and enjoy following the journey with us not the destination.

 Like anything in life, we don’t stay where we’re not valued and the same applies to your audience.
-Your following may not be growing as quick as you want it to, but show up and give people a reason to keep following your journey everyday.
+Your following may not be growing as quickly as you want it to, but show up and give people a reason to keep following your journey every day.

 5. I cannot control the algorithm

 Ah, the algorithm.
 A mystery game that we all love to try and solve.